bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     CRITICAL: The nft user account is debited a small nominal amount, everytime you start your node.
 This is to prevent certain DoS attack vectors.
 Please be aware of this and ensure your nft account is kept sufficiently funded.

-25. ONLY do this step if you are following the **FORK** PATH.
+26. ONLY do this step if you are following the **FORK** PATH.

     Export your existing validator's operator wallet from the existing validator machine and import it to the new validator machine.
 We will assume that the existing wallet account is called `vuser` and will call the new imported wallet account the same name.

-    **Important** if you do not have nft and oracle user on your existing validator, you must create and fund them before you export them out.
+    **Important** if you do not have an nft user on your existing validator, you must create and fund them before you export them out.
 See step #24 on how to do that.

     i.
 On the existing validator machine: